Money Dashboard: History

 In 2015, Steve Tigar was appointed as CEO.

-Money Dashboard, along with Moneybox and Plum, is among the new direct payment systems considered in the UK's Open Banking standard and implementation of the EU's Payment Services Directive also known as PSD2.
+Money Dashboard, along with Moneybox and Plum, was among the new direct payment systems considered in the UK's Open Banking standard and implementation of the EU's Payment Services Directive also known as PSD2.

 In May 2022 it was announced that Money Dashboard had been acquired by the ClearScore Group.

+Both the web and mobile applications permanently closed to users on 31st October 2023.